 America’s Best Idea — our national parks — is even better when admission is free!
 Mark your calendar now for entrance fee-free dates for the coming year.
 On these dates, FREE entrance is available to 133 National Parks across the country that normally charge a fee.

-2018 National Parks entrance fee-free dates
+2023 National Parks entrance fee-free dates

-- January 15: Martin Luther King Jr. Day
+- January 16: Birthday of Martin Luther King, Jr.

-- April 21: First Day of National Park Week
+- April 22: First day of National Park Week

-- November 11: Veterans Day Weekend
+- November 11: Veterans Day